srijan-nodes/chess-opengl/CONTRIBUTING.md

-# Participiant: How to Contribute
+# Participant: How to Contribute

 1. **Visit the HackNight 6.0 Leaderboard**:
    Browse the leaderboard and choose a repository you'd like to contribute to!